 What is counseling?

 Counseling is a collaborative effort between a clinician and a client.
 What it looks like often depends on those involved as well as the type of presenting concern.
-However, there are some common goals of counseling: making positive changes, exploring a painful experience, learning new skills and strategies, breaking an unhealthy pattern, accepting and/or reducing distress, etc. All USA Counseling and Testing Services clinicians are committed to helping their clients make positive changes and improve the quality of their lives.
+However, there are some common goals of counseling: making positive changes, exploring a painful experience, learning new skills and strategies, breaking an unhealthy pattern, accepting and/or reducing distress, etc. All University Counseling and Wellness Center clinicians are committed to helping their clients make positive changes and improve the quality of their lives.
 There are no guarantees that counseling will work for you; however, based on our most recent student feedback the majority of our clients have found our services helpful.
-Counseling at USA CTS is confidential, free and voluntary.
+Counseling at USA UCWC is confidential, free and voluntary.
 Counseling sessions are typically 30-50 minutes long and happen between once a week to once a month, depending on availability.

 Do I need counseling?